philipmudambo/documentation/content/applications/finance/documents.rst

    - Tags can be created and modified by going to :menuselection:`Configuration --> Tags`;
    - Tags can also be created or edited by clicking the gear icon :guilabel:`⚙` on the left menu.

+An **email alias** can be used to automatically send received documents to a specific workspace based on the tag assigned.
+To create an email alias:

+#.
+Select the tag and the corresponding workspace where the document should be directed in the left
+   column of your dashboard.

+#.
+Next to the :guilabel:`Upload` button, click the down arrow, and then click :guilabel:`Share`.

+#.
+In the new window, click :guilabel:`Download and Upload` and enter the email alias where
+   documents should be sent.

 Access rights
 -------------